anychart-integrations/groovy-grails-mysql-template/README.md

 ## Running

-To use this sample you must have Groovy, Gradle, Grails installed on your computer;
+To use this sample you must have Groovy, Gradle, Grails installed on your computer.
 You can use SDKMAN to install them:
 ```
 $ curl -s get.sdkman.io | bash